Merge PDF

 Can I merge more than two PDFs?

 Yes.
-Docsdom’s merge UI supports multiple files.
+The merge tool supports multiple files.
 Place them in the order you want before exporting.

 Will merging reduce quality?